 In a series of tweets which he posted on July 4, 2020, Barnes wrote that “our country’s history and the ways in which we fail to live up to our highest ideals, can make this day difficult to celebrate.”
 He went on to state: “This nation has a long tradition of injustice—from enslaving Africans and selling them as property to genocidal actions against Indigenous peoples, to the forms of systemic racism and violence Black, Indigenous, and other communities of color experience to this day.”
 Celebrating also the ongoing George Floyd-related riots and unrest by which left-wing activists were wreaking havoc in scores of American cities from coast to coast, stating that “the reckoning we have witnessed over the last few months has reaffirmed my belief that we can change the course of our nation.”
 More specifically, Barnes hailed the rioters and arsonists as a “diverse, multi-generational coalition of people marching for justice [who] are demanding that we finally live up to the promises of unalienable rights inscribed in our Declaration of Independence—and that we extend these rights to all people.”

 On June 2, 2020, Barnes tweeted: “This country was built by stolen labor on stolen land.”
-He also claimed that although Americans “have always been” land thieves and exploiters, they had an obligation to “all work to change that.”
+He also claimed that although Americans “have always been” land thieves, they had an obligation to “all work to change that.”

 On June 10, 2020, Barnes tweeted his support for the defunding of police departments across the United States: “We need to invest more in neighborhoods and community services.
 The more money we invest in opportunity for people, the less money we have to spend on police and prisons.”